 The room parent of each homeroom must make plans with the classroom teacher regarding holiday parties.

+BIRTHDAY PARTIES

 Birthday parties will not be held at the school.
 Students may bring snacks for their birthdays.
 Invitations to at home birthday parties may be disseminated at school only if every child in the class is invited.

 This page school calendar

-CALENDAR

-{Insert School Calendar here.}

 LOST AND FOUND

-Lost and found items will be placed in the lost and found box.
+Lost and found items will be placed in the lost and found box located in the office.
 All unclaimed items will be donated to a needy cause at the end of each semester.
 Please label all outside or removable garments.
 All supplies and lunch boxes must be labeled.
+Labeled items will be returned to students when they presented in the office.

 DISCRIMINATION